Bitola: The covered bazaar

 It was built in the 15th century by Kara Daut Pasha Uzuncarsili, then Rumelia's Beylerbey.
 Although the bazaar appears secure, it has been robbed and set on fire, but has managed to survive.
-The Bezisten, from the 15th to the 19th centuries, was rebuilt, and many stores, often changing over time, were located there.
+The bedisten, from the 15th to the 19th centuries, was rebuilt, and many stores, often changing over time, were located there.
 Most of them were selling textile and other luxurious fabrics.
-At the same time the Bezisten was a treasury, where in specially made small rooms the money from the whole Rumelian Vilaet was kept, before it was transferred into the royal treasury.
-In the 19th century the Bezisten contained 84 shops.
+At the same time the Bedisten was a treasury, where in specially made small rooms the money from the whole Rumelian Vilaet was kept, before it was transferred into the royal treasury.
+In the 19th century the Bedisten contained 84 shops.
 Today most of them are contemporary and they sell different types of products, but despite the internal renovations, the outwards appearance of the structure has remained unchanged.

 Gazi Hajdar Kadi Mosque

 The Gazi Hajdar Kadi Mosque is one of the most attractive monuments of Islamic architecture in Bitola.
 It was built in the early 1560s, as the project of the architect Mimar Sinan, ordered by the Bitola kadija Ajdar-kadi.
 Over time, it was abandoned and heavily damaged, and at one point used as a stare, but recent restoration and conservation has restored to some extent its original appearance.